Karemanyasser/EndoSimulate/README.md

-# EndoSimulate, Graduation project of 4th year biomedical Engineer students- Cairo University
+# EndoSimulate, Graduation project of 4th-year biomedical Engineer students- Cairo University

 Nowadays immersive technologies have become an integrated part of various sectors including entertainment, education, healthcare, and more.
 This technology is known as XR technology or Extended Reality.
-In this paper we address the existing gap in practical experience for medical students in the field of endoscopy.
+We address the existing gap in practical experience for medical students in the field of endoscopy.
 The problem at hand revolves around the steep learning curve associated with gaining proficiency in endoscopy, a crucial medical procedure for diagnosis and treatment.
 This project aims to bridge the gap between theoretical knowledge and practical skills in endoscopy for medical students by